Aleksandr Peshkov: Northern Fleet minesweeping commands

-In 2002 Peshkov entered the Kuznetsov Naval Academy, graduating with honours in 2004 and returning to Northern Fleet as chief of staff and deputy commander of a minesweeper formation, and later becoming the formation's commander.
+In 2002, Peshkov entered the Kuznetsov Naval Academy, graduating with honours in 2004 and returning to Northern Fleet as chief of staff and deputy commander of a minesweeper formation, and later becoming the formation's commander.
 His appointment made him one of the youngest brigade commanders in the fleet.
 Over his time with the formation, he continued to take part in fleet exercises, including the Ladoga-2009 exercise.
 The minesweeper formation was repeatedly declared the best in the fleet's Kola Flotilla of Mixed Forces, and on 9 May 2009 Peshkov was presented with the Order of Military Merit by the commander of the Northern Fleet, Vice-Admiral Nikolai Maksimov.
 Peshkov credited the award primarily to the entire brigade and its sailors for their hard work.

-In 2012 Peshkov graduated from the Military Academy of the General Staff and was briefly appointed chief of staff and deputy commander of the Northern Fleet's missile ship division, before later that year becoming deputy commander of the fleet's Kola Flotilla of Mixed Forces.
+In 2012, Peshkov graduated from the Military Academy of the General Staff and was briefly appointed chief of staff and deputy commander of the Northern Fleet's missile ship division, before later that year becoming deputy commander of the fleet's Kola Flotilla of Mixed Forces.
 The period was one of increased activity and responsibility for the fleet and flotilla's forces.
-In November 2014 a taskforce consisting of the Udaloy-class destroyer Severomorsk, the Ropucha-class landing ship Aleksandr Otrakovskiy, the rescue tug SB-406 and the replenishment oiler Dubna, sailed from Severomorsk for exercises, before carrying out a cruise in the North-East Atlantic.
+In November 2014, a taskforce consisting of the Udaloy-class destroyer Severomorsk, the Ropucha-class landing ship Aleksandr Otrakovsky, the rescue tug SB-406 and the replenishment oiler Dubna, sailed from Severomorsk for exercises, before carrying out a cruise in the North-East Atlantic.
 Peshkov stated that "the main goal is to ensure the naval presence of our country in the operationally important regions of the World Ocean, as well as to ensure the safety of maritime navigation and other types of maritime economic activities of Russia."

 Baltic Fleet and Caspian Flotilla

-In January 2019 Peshkov was appointed commander of the Baltic Naval Base, serving under Baltic Fleet commander Admiral Aleksandr Nosatov.
+In January 2019, Peshkov was appointed commander of the Baltic Naval Base, serving under Baltic Fleet commander Admiral Aleksandr Nosatov.
 Among the tasks taking place at the base during his time in charge was the deployment of minesweepers to detect and make safe old naval mines.
-On 13 October 2020 Peshkov welcomed the Alexandrit-class minesweeper Aleksandr Obukhov back into port at Baltiysk.
+On 13 October 2020, Peshkov welcomed the Alexandrit-class minesweeper Aleksandr Obukhov back into port at Baltiysk.
 The Aleksandr Obukhov had been sweeping the waters outside the base, and had discovered 12 galvanic contact anchor mines dating from the Second World War, which were neutralized by detonation.
 The Baltic Naval Base was recognized as one of the fleet's best formations for 2020, having carried out a large number of successful cruises and exercises.

-In May 2021 Peshkov was appointed commander of the Caspian Flotilla, succeeding Vice-Admiral Sergei Pinchuk, who had been appointed deputy commander of the Black Sea Fleet.
+In May 2021, Peshkov was appointed commander of the Caspian Flotilla, succeeding Vice-Admiral Sergei Pinchuk, who had been appointed deputy commander of the Black Sea Fleet.
 One of his first duties was to participate in the events surrounding that year's Victory Day celebrations and the Victory Day parade in Kaspiysk.
+He stepped down as commander in July 2024, having been promoted to vice-admiral on 6 December 2023.